 10 a.m. — At work, doing work stuff because…work:

-At work and realizing that I have not eaten breakfast, I gobble down a banana from the food pantry and answer emails.
+I get to work and immediately check my inbox, seeing that I’ve got about 300 emails.
+I’m a style and beauty writer for BuzzFeed’s As/Is, and I try very hard not to answer emails outside of work hours.
+While at work, I realize I have not eaten breakfast, and I gobble down a banana from the food pantry.
 During my lunch break, I go on the Sephora site and do a bit of online shopping, but I ultimately decide not to buy anything because I am 99% sure I have a similar product already at home.
 Sigh, a girl can dream.

 6 p.m. — Finally the day is done, but now I’m off to a speaking engagement: